Areas of Focus

 Note that these clusters are not degree requirements.
 A strength of the major is that it can be configured in many different ways.
 These lists are intended only as a starting-point for your own thinking and for conversations with potential advisors.

-Choosing one of our four minors in Anthropology provides a built-in focus, but minors may still find it helpful to review these clusters of interest in choosing electives and consider how the minor can best complement other academic areas of focus.
+Choosing one of our five minors in Anthropology provides a built-in focus, but minors may still find it helpful to review these clusters of interest in choosing electives and consider how the minor can best complement other academic areas of focus.